pinalikefruit/ethernaut/README.md

 yarn
 ```
 ## Solution explained
-Well, is a little different the previos challenge `delegation` .But, if you really understand how delegatecall work you don't have problem here.
-Remember the funciton `delegatecall()` preserves context and the storage layout must be the same for the contract calling delegatecall and the contract getting called.
-You can check the solution in `contracts/Hack.sol`
+We see when I get a new instance the contract creates a new contract call simpleToken, well if I get the contract address it's the same ABI then we can fire the `destroy()` function and we can send the rest of the money to another account .
+You can see the resolution in `test/recovery.staging.test.ts`
 ### Run Solution [automated solution]
  - `yarn test:unit` for local testing
  - `yarn deploy:goerli` remember change address in `helper-hardhat-config.ts`